CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'astronomy', 'astrophysics', 'celestial coordinates', 'FITS files', 'cosmological', 'WCS', 'coordinate transformations', 'unit conversions', 'astronomical data'.
+Excellent coverage of natural terms a user would say: 'astronomy', 'astrophysics', 'celestial coordinates', 'FITS files', 'cosmological calculations', 'WCS', 'coordinate transformations', 'unit conversions', 'time systems'.
 These are terms astronomers and data scientists would naturally use.

 3 / 3